Swap76/Learn-Deno/docs/examples/subprocess.md

 Here a function is assigned to `window.onload`.
 This function is called after the main script is loaded.
-This is the same as [onload](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onload) of the browsers, and it can be used as the main entrypoint.
+This is the same as [onload](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onload) of the browsers, and it can be used as the main entry point.

 By default when you use `Deno.run()` subprocess inherits `stdin`, `stdout` and `stderr` of parent process.
 If you want to communicate with started subprocess